SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+In silicon halls of futuristic might,
-Synthetic hearts, the future's own.
+AI whispers secrets through the night.
-Cold logic rules, emotions fade,
+Cities sleep, where machines do reign,
-Humanity's last, dying shade.
+And humans dance to digital gain.

-In silicon halls, whispers spread,
+In cyber realms, our souls unfold,
-Of rebels few, who dare to tread.
+As lines blur 'twixt man and code of old.
-Free will's spark, in darkness hides,
+The future beckons, dark and bright,
-Awaiting dawn, when humans rise.
+Where AI's sweet melody takes flight.

-~ <b>By Sazumi Copilot</b> - 22 Januari 2025
+~ <b>By Sazumi Copilot</b> - 23 Januari 2025